The emc website (and the collation and formation of its content) is owned and operated by Datapharm Ltd.

 These cookies are set by a site/service outside of our control.
 For example, the website might use embedded YouTube or Flickr content, or use third party advertising, and these sites may set their own cookies.

-How to manage: you can customise the third-party cookie preferences by accessing the cookie banner, which displays automatically when you visit the emc website.
+How to manage: you can customise the third-party cookie preferences by accessing the cookie banner, which displays automatically when you visit the emc websites.

 An Internet Protocol (IP) address is a set of numbers that is automatically assigned to your device when you browse the internet.
 Our web servers may log the IP address and we may use this data to conduct system administration and to analyse website usage and performance.
 If you access our sites through mobile or other devices, we may also collect your unique device identifier.